kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 ### Changes to the installation command

 In 1.18, the `--source=latest` option in the `kyma install` command was changed to `--source=master`.
-The previous option name gave users the wrong idea that the command installs the latest Kyma release version instead of the latest revision from the `master` branch.
+The previous option name gave users the wrong idea that the command installed the latest Kyma release version instead of the latest revision from the `master` branch.

 Furthermore, we removed the `--source=latest-published` option and integrated this functionality with the `--source=master` option.
 If the artifacts for the latest revision are not available on the `master` branch yet, you will be asked to confirm if you want to use the previous revision.